Maison militaire du roi de France: 18th century - decline

-At the French Revolution's outbreak in July 1789, the French Guards defected from the Monarchy and joined in the attack on the Bastille.
-The Body Guard was formally disbanded in 1791, although this aristocratic body had already dispersed when the Royal Family had been forced to leave Versailles in October 1789.
+At the French Revolution's outbreak in July 1789, the French Guards defected from the monarchy and joined in the attack on the Bastille.
+The Body Guard was formally disbanded in 1791, although this aristocratic body had already dispersed when the royal family had been forced to leave Versailles in October 1789.
 This left the Swiss Guard as the last remaining unit of the old Maison du Roi, although a short-lived Garde Constitutionelle du Roi was raised on 16 March 1792.

 On 10 August 1792, most of the 900 Swiss Guards defending the Tuileries were massacred when revolutionary forces stormed the palace.
-With the overthrow of the Monarchy, the Maison militaire du Roi ceased to exist.
+With the overthrow of the monarchy, the Maison militaire du Roi ceased to exist.

 Restoration

-Following the First Restoration of 1814, the Bourbon Monarchy attempted to recreate the Maison militaire du Roi, even re-establishing the mostly-ceremonial units that Louis XVI had disbanded in 1787.
-In part, this was to provide military roles for emigre royalist officers who had returned to France or their sons.
+Following the First Restoration of 1814, the Bourbon monarchy attempted to recreate the Maison militaire du Roi, even re-establishing the mostly-ceremonial units that Louis XVI had disbanded in 1787.
+In part, this was to provide military roles for émigré royalist officers who had returned to France or their sons.
 However, there was not sufficient time to raise a new Swiss Guard before Napoleon's return from Elba in March 1815, although the future Charles X acknowledged that the regiment's past services warranted this being done.
 The Maison militaire disintegrated during the flight of Louis XVIII to Belgium and only 450 men remained with him to cross the frontier.
-After the Second Restoration, no serious attempt was made to again restore the Maison militaire du Roi and it was (with the exception of a re-organised Body Guard) replaced with an entirely new Royal Guard of division size, which lasted till 1830.
+After the Second Restoration, no serious attempt was made to again restore the Maison militaire du Roi and it was (with the exception of a re-organised Body Guard and a small ceremonial Swiss unit) replaced with an entirely new Royal Guard of division size, which lasted till 1830.

 The 1816-30 Royal Guard consisted of: